 - Sales Area information: maintained on quote level and taken from SAP CFC.
 This includes Sales Org, Distribution Channel, and Division.

-MX can pass variant configuration to the SAP ERP system if the use case uses SAP SSC in the configuration.
+DSP can pass variant configuration to the SAP ERP system if the use case uses SAP SSC in the configuration.

-MX uses the standard BAPI:
+DSP uses the standard BAPI:

 The first step is to go to Actions→ ERP Helpers→ ERP Sales Doc

 And click on Generate Sales orders.